isomerpages/mas-moneysense/_having-children/5 Questions on How to Plan Activities for Your Children Without Breaking the Bank.md

 to coach them or catch them if they fall.
 Do not outsource what you can do with them.
 They will remember the fun you had together for years to come.</p>
+<p>Let's hear from Hooi Min, a mother of two girls.
+She and her husband believe
+that baking a cake together as a family during birthdays is better than buying gifts for one another.</p>
 <h4>What Did Your Children Typically Do During the Holidays?
 Where did You Get Your Activity Ideas From?</h4>
 <p>When my girls were little – they are 18 and 21 now – holidays were about
 playdates.
 They liked having friends over and going over to their friends’